ovh/docs/pages/web/hosting/cms_manual_installation_drupal/guide.en-gb.md

 > [!success]
 >
-> Drupal installation is complete, you can now start creating the content of your Drupal website!
+> The Drupal installation is complete, you can now start creating the content of your Drupal website!
 >

 ## Go further <a name="go-further"></a>